 4. Take Time Off and Come Back to it Later

 How many of you have been through the following scenario?
 You have a paper due the next day, so you stay up all night working on it.
 Finally, at 3 am you go to sleep.
 The next morning you wake up to do a final editing of your paper only to find a monster wrote the article.
 No one in their right mind would write what’s on your paper.
 I’ve been through that a lot.
-I think the power of taking time off from writing is illustrated in this scenario.
+The power of taking time off from writing is apparent in this scenario.
 When we allow ourselves to forget about the problems embodied in our writing piece, somehow we unwittingly solve those problems without trying.
 Coming back can be analogous to hitting the ground running like all the clouds have cleared and we know what to do.
 It’s quite invigorating.
 It’s even better when you finish the paper.